terralang/terra/api.md

 ---

-    symbol([typ],[displayname])
+    symbol(typ,[displayname])

 Construct a new symbol.
-This symbol will be unique from any other symbol. `typ` is an optional type for the symbol.
-If the symbol is used in a variable definition without an explicit type, then the variable will use `typ` as its type. `displayname` is an optional name that will be printed out in error messages when this symbol is encountered.
+This symbol will be unique from any other symbol. `typ` is the type for the symbol. `displayname` is an optional name that will be printed out in error messages when this symbol is encountered.

 Values
 ------